Lock Up Your Daughters (song)

-"Lock Up Your Daughters" is a song by the British rock band Slade, released in 1981 as the second single from the band's tenth studio album Till Deaf Do Us Part.
-It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Slade.
-It reached No. 29 in the UK, remaining in the charts for eight weeks.
+"Lock Up Your Daughters" is a song by English rock band Slade, released in 1981 as the second single from the band's tenth studio album, Till Deaf Do Us Part.
+It was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by Slade.
+"Lock Up Your Daughters" reached number 29 in the UK Singles Chart and remained in the top 75 for eight weeks.

 Background

 Following their revival after their performance at the 1980 Reading Festival, Slade regained success in the UK with their 1981 album We'll Bring the House Down and the Top 10 hit single of the same name.
 The band then began recording their next album Till Deaf Do Us Part.
 The first single, "Knuckle Sandwich Nancy", was released in May 1981 but failed to chart.
 In September, the band followed it up with "Lock Up Your Daughters" which was the band's first single to be released directly under their new label RCA.
 The single reached No. 29 in the UK, although the band felt sales suffered as their two appearances on Top of the Pops clashed with the showing of the blockbuster films Earthquake and Jaws on ITV.

 "Lock Up Your Daughters" saw the band continuing to produce a more heavy metal-influenced sound as their performance at the Reading Festival attracted followers of the New wave of British heavy metal.
 In addition to the song's chart success, it also became a popular addition to the band's live concerts.